KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 ---

-### 15.1 From Fragmentation to Synthesis — The Pulse of Emergent Coherence
+### 15.1 From Fragmentation to Coherence — The Pulse of Emergent Integration

 Present-day humanity still operates primarily
 from the layer of **Superficial Soul and Mind (SS / SM)**,